wylu1037/google-sans-code-nerd-font/README.md

 1. **Icons display as squares**: Confirm you installed the Nerd Font version
 2. **Font not taking effect**: Restart application or clear font cache
 3. **Spacing issues**: Use monospace version (Mono)
+4. **Ligatures not working**: Ensure `editor.fontLigatures: true` is set in your editor
+5. **Ligatures appear broken**: Verify you're using "Google Sans Code NF" font family name

 ### Build Issues